juskteez/jmooth/README.md

  * scroll with wheel and arrow keys
  * scroll by dragging scrollbar
  * scroll by dragging the page
+ * scroll on touch device

-**Future features/improvement:**
+**future features/improvement:**
-1. smooth scroll while holding arrow keys
+1. scroll smoothly while holding arrow keys
-2. scroll on touch device
+2. scroll position extractor (pixels & percents for custom event such as parallax)
+3. callback functions
+4. …

 _feel free to suggest any feature_